owen-rote/doodle-dojo/README.md

 - Backend: `google-genai`, `FastAPI`, `Python 3.12`, `uv`
 - Gemini: `Nano Banana 2`, `Lyria 3 Pro preview`, `Gemini 3.1`, `Veo 3.1`

-## How It Works

-1. The user uploads an image or types a prompt.
-2. The Gemini generates a simplified sketch for reference.
-3. That sketch is sent to the backend for stroke-guide processing.
-4. As the user finishes strokes, the app advances through the guide sequence and updates progress.
-5. Gemini Live can provide feedback while the user draws.
-6. If coach voice is off, the user can prompt Lyria with lyrics or vibe guidance and let music play while they draw.
-7. After the final stroke, the user can animate the sketch with Veo and save the result.

 ## Running Locally

 ```bash